matze-dd/Tex2txt/README.md

 - simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,
-- detection of interpunction in displayed equations.
+- detection of trailing interpunction in equations.

 For instance, the LaTeX input
 ```